 Elaxine SR modified release capsules contain venlafaxine hydrochloride as the active ingredient.

-Elaxine SR 37.5 mg, 75 mg and 150 mg modified release capsules contain the following inactive ingredients:
+Elaxine SR 37.5 mg, 75 mg 150 mg and 225 mg modified release capsules contain the following inactive ingredients:

 - Magnesium stearate

 Elaxine SR 37.5 modified release capsules also contain black iron oxide E172, red iron oxide , yellow iron oxide and SB-1033 red ink;

 Elaxine SR 75 modified release capsules also contain black iron oxide, red iron oxide and SB-1033 red ink;

 Elaxine SR 150 modified release capsules also contain Brilliant Blue FCF, Allura Red AC, Sunset Yellow FCF and SB-0007P white ink.